justliam42/MSOE-notes/Classes/CSC 1110/Exercise 11.md

 ```

 ## 6: what's missing
-The plaintext diagram has some
+The plaintext diagram has some issues making the boxes look clean